 Back in 1940, $75 was a lot of money.
 That’s how much our founders – nine federal employees – pooled to give their co-workers and families an alternative to traditional banks.
 They were passionate about providing affordable choices and giving people a voice in how their financial organization was managed.
 And so, the NIHFCU was born!

 Throughout the decades, we have expanded membership beyond the National Institutes of Health to include those employed at other select biomedical/healthcare organizations in the Washington DC metro area.
-In 2010, as the credit union continued to grow, we branched out even further to offer membership to essential anyone working regularly in these regularly in these indus-tries in Maryland, Virginia, Washington DC and West Virginia.
-In 2016, welcomed North Carolina into our exexisting field of membership.
+In 2010, as the credit union continued to grow, we branched out even further to offer membership to essentially anyone working regularly in these industries in Maryland, Virginia, Washington DC and West Virginia.
+In 2016, welcomed North Carolina into our existing field of membership.

 Today, we serve more than 40,000 members.
 Our members are smart, dedicated and focused individuals – too busy to waste time and too smart to waste money.
 We understand the unique needs of biomedical and healthcare professionals, and we are proud to provide the product and service options they deserve to reach their financial goals.